3Oxygen3/TPRR-Script/README.md

-# Tape Farm for TPRR
+# TPRR Script

 ## Description
-A simple tape farm for [The Pizzeria Roleplay Remastered](https://www.roblox.com/games/373513488/FNAF-TPRR-INTO-THE-PIT).
+A simplw script for [The Pizzeria Roleplay Remastered](https://www.roblox.com/games/373513488/FNAF-TPRR-INTO-THE-PIT).
 The script requires a valid key to function, which changes weekly.

+##Features
+Coin Farm

 ## Executor Support
 JJSploit 🟢 [SCRIPT WAS TESTED USING THIS]